How to wear your face masks safely.

 Twinning with your dog is a current trend so our cotton face masks enable you to matching your dog whilst you are out and about.

-Our handmade face masks are proving very popular.
-Currently we are sending out orders within 24 hours of the order being placed to make sure they get to you as quickly as possible.
+Our handmade face masks are proving very popular and we try to send out orders within 24 hours of the order being placed to get them to you as quickly as possible.
+However increasing demand may sometimes cause slight delays.

-I have been absolutely delighted to get so many emails from happy customers who have been very appreciative of our rapid service and the quality of our products.
+I have been absolutely delighted to get so many emails and letters from happy customers who have been very appreciative of our rapid service and the quality of our products.

 Some of their comments can be seen in the testimonial section on our website home page.